RAG

 What Are Embeddings?

-Embeddings are dense vector representations of text (or other data) in a high-dimensional space where semantic similarity is captured by vector proximity (usually cosine similarity or Euclidean distance).
+Embeddings are dense vector representations of text (or other data) in a high-dimensional space where semantic similarity is captured by vector proximity.
+Two sentences with similar meanings will have vectors pointing in nearly the same direction, while unrelated sentences will be far apart in that space , regardless of whether they share any keywords.

 Semantic Vector Representations